 If the GPS signal is sufficiently strong, Smart RTH can be used to bring the aircraft back to the Home Point.
-Smart RTH is initiated either by tapping 💰 in the DJI GO 4 app (and following the on-screen instructions) or by pressing and holding the RTH button on the remote controller.
+Smart RTH is initiated either by tapping in the DJI GO 4 or by pressing and holding the RTH button on the remote controller.

-Exit Smart RTH by tapping ⊗ in the DJI GO 4 app or by pressing the RTH button on the remote controller.
+Exit Smart RTH by tapping 🛇 in the DJI GO 4 or by pressing the RTH button on the remote controller.